How to Heal Leaky Gut Syndrome: Everything You Need to Know About This Digestive Condition

 Chronic inflammation is one of the primary dangers of having leaky gut syndrome.
 Not only does systemic inflammation prevent your body from being able to heal and repair itself naturally, but it’s also a silent and deadly contributor to the onset of most chronic illnesses and diseases, such as cardiovascular disease, diabetes, osteoarthritis, and inflammatory bowel diseases (4)(5).
 Leaky gut also has been linked to autism, MS, fibromyalgia, obesity, and cancer (6)(7)(8).

 Now, if you’re like most people who have leaky gut, chances are you may not even know you have it.

 While leaky gut is now being linked as one of the root causes for many chronic illnesses, you can still have leaky gut without experiencing any obvious health symptoms.
-However, this “silent but deadly” digestive condition works slowly.
-Without obvious symptoms of leaky gut, it may be difficult to see how compromised gut health could be affecting your body and mind right now.
-It’s also important to know that if left untreated, leaky gut could be setting you up for serious health complications down the road.
+The condition works slowly, and without any obvious symptoms of leaky gut, it may be difficult to see how compromised gut health could be affecting your body and mind right now.
+It’s also important to know that if left untreated, leaky gut could be setting you up for serious health complications.

 What are the Symptoms of Leaky Gut Syndrome?

 Studies show a direct link between the gut and the skin (called the gut-skin axis), the gut and the brain (called the gut-brain axis), and that almost 80 percent of your immune system cells are found in your gut (9).
 Based on this information, there’s a long list of symptoms that can occur when your gut health isn’t up to snuff.

 Such symptoms include:

 - Skin conditions such as acne, eczema, psoriasis